Abstract:

 16-18 n-alkanols was the highest (79.7% and 79.8%, respectively), and the

-δ13C value was positive (mean −17.6‰ and −18.9‰).
-The steroid molecules and
+δ13C value biased towards positive (mean −17.6‰ and −18.9‰). indicating that C

-16-18 decreased significantly, while that in C
+16-18 decreased significantly, while those in C

-δ13C showed a negative composition trend.
-Studies have shown that G. minuta and G. fascicularis are mainly heterotrophic, but the overall recovery rate is slower or less efficient, which may be related to the oligotrophic environment in the reef area and the lack of adequate food sources.
+fascicularis are mainly focused on heterotrophic recovery, but the overall recovery rate is slower or less efficient, which may be related to both the oligotrophic environment and the lack of adequate food sources in reef area.
 In addition, the C